AndreaCamilloni/Weakly_Sup_Node_Classification/README.md

-# Weakly_Sup_Node_Classification
+# Weakly Supervised Node Classification with GNN
-Weakly Supervised Node Classification with GNN
+Weakly Supervised Node Classification for tissue segmentation.
+Cell-graph segmentation as either Epithelial or not.